Liberal Democratic League of Ukraine: Ideology and concepts

-Furthermore, an international activity of the organization is carried out in accordance with the principle that "Ukraine is not only Europe, but also the whole world".
+Furthermore, international activity of the organization is carried out by the principle that "Ukraine is not only Europe but also the whole world".

 Structure

-In order to embody these objectives, the organization has a unique internal structure, which corresponds with all main trends of the LDLU.
+To embody these objectives, the organization has a unique internal structure, which corresponds with all main trends of the LDLU.
 The organization is composed of different Departments, which in turn are subdivided into Sectors.
 As of August 2016, the key Departments of the Liberal Democratic League of Ukraine are as follows: